protocol/research-website/content/posts/202003-sourcecred-intro/index.md

 ---

+_You may not know that Protocol Labs is a supporter of an open-source governance and sustainability project called [SourceCred](https://sourcecred.io/).
+(If you've never heard of the project, this is a fine place to start.)
+As a participant in a small SourceCred meetup last month, I learned enough about the underlying algorithm that I wrote up this explainer for their [documentation repo](https://www.github.com/sourcecred/docs/), and thought it might interest this audience enough that I'm sharing it here as well.
+Everyone at PL is incredibly excited by the potential of SourceCred, and if you are too after reading this, I'd strongly recommend visiting their [Discourse](https://discourse.sourcecred.io/) or their [Discord](https://discord.gg/cefmuPH).
+You'll get some cred just for stopping by the weekly community call in Discord on Tuesdays.
+If that's got your curiosity, by all means, please read on._

+---

 I’m starting from the assumption that you have some familiarity with the SourceCred project.
 If you don’t, then I’d suggest you check out Dandelion's [20 minute talk (+Qs) from SustainWeb3](https://www.youtube.com/watch?v=yVTqRLekRl4) and some of the other documents in this repo.

 Overall, I’m going to throw around a little math, but you should be able to get solid intuition on this if you’re comfortable talking about a [graph](https://en.wikipedia.org/wiki/Graph_theory) as a set of nodes and edges, where the edges connect nodes, can be directed, and can have weights.
 I’ll also explain [the PageRank algorithm](https://en.wikipedia.org/wiki/PageRank), which computes “importance” of nodes in a graph based on the “importance” of nodes connected to it, and I’ll motivate the intuition behind it as well when I cover it, but if you like having a strong formal background, Brilliant.com’s explanation of [Markov Chains](https://brilliant.org/wiki/markov-chains/#transition-matrices), [Stationary Distributions](https://brilliant.org/wiki/stationary-distributions/) and [their quiz](https://brilliant.org/practice/basic-markov-chains) are more than sufficient.
 If you just want to get to the explanation, I'll also define terms as they come up.